 My first try of CBD oil

 After trying this the first time, and experiencing no immediate effect, I was relieved that I didn’t experience any extreme reaction to the product – but also a little disappointed that I hadn’t noticed any immediate improvement!
-However, I kept it up, taking just a few drops every night – and a few extra here and there if I felt particularly anxious or felt a seizure coming on.
-Still, no dramatic result, However, it was easy to maintain the routine – the oil just tastes like peppermint, and even if there was no huge result, it became almost like a subliminal cue that it was time to calm down or go to bed – so in this sense I guess it worked.
+However, I kept it up, taking just a few drops every night – and a few extras here and there if I felt particularly anxious or felt a seizure coming on.
+Still, no dramatic result, However, it was easy to maintain the routine – the oil just tastes like peppermint, and even if there was no huge result, it became almost like a subliminal cue that it was time to calm down or go to bed – so in this sense, I guess it worked.

-Then, after a few months of keeping this up, I realised something.
+Then, after a few months of keeping this up, I realized something.
 I still got a cluster of seizures every few weeks as I did before – always a few days following a stressful situation or feeling of panic.
 But I noticed that they were nothing compared to what I experienced a few months ago.
 If my worst were to be considered 100% – involving hallucinations, repeated deja-vu laced with a sense of impending doom, heart palpitations, chills, intense nausea – followed by a period of depersonalization and derealisation – then they were now ranging from 20-50% in severity.

 All of these symptoms, although still there, were quietened, meaning they were much easier to live with.
 Since the symptoms had decreased gradually, I hadn’t noticed the improvement until I thought back to how I felt a few months before.